iambibhas/iambibhas.github.com/_posts/2015-05-03-bangalore-auto-fare-vs-rest-of-the-options.md

 Ola Prime tops all of them and TaxiForSure Nano is at the bottom.

+*Update:* I know that autos ask for extra a lot of the times.
+And there is a bit of haggling involved to get by meter.
+But look at the charts above, and tell me, would you blame them for asking for a little extra when they are providing the same service as those charging almost twice or thrice?
+And if you think you're saving the trouble of haggling by opting for a cab, is the extra money you're paying, worth the trouble you just saved?
+In my experience, if you let go couple of autos, you'll get one that will go by meter.
+I can live with that if that saves my hard earned money.

 Here is [the ODS file](/uploads/ride-comparison-bangalore.ods) with all the numbers and formulas.

 Here is [the google spreadsheet](https://docs.google.com/spreadsheets/d/1JpbOtb5O4Sn0Z618z6p3FOW658xPA02rLLnfXos9lOc/edit?usp=sharing) of the same data, used to generate these charts.